eoinkelly/notes/c/c-refresher.md

         * it is a primitive form or access control
     * functions are _external_ storage class by default but can be made static.
 3. `register`
-    * supposodely stored in registers not in main memory
+    * tells compiler you would prefer if this variable was stored in registers not in main memory
     * a way of suggesting to the compiler that we will need fast access to this variable - implementations do not garuantee they will do it.
     * they have the same scope as automatic variables (function local)
 4. `extern`
+    * declare without defining
+    * The compiler converts a single `.c` file into a `.o` file. `extern` tells the compiler "hey don't worry about resolving this variable from the source file you are currently compiling - the linker will find the definition for you.
+        * extern variables are compiled without the variable being resolved - it is resolved by the linking process.
+    ```c
+    extern int foo2; // alwasy a declaration (no memory allocated
+    int foo3 = 12; // always a definition (memory is allocated)
+    int foo1; // could either be definition or declaration depending on compiler
+    ```
-    * used to tell the compiler that you want to use the _global_ copies of the named variables (PHP has a similar thing with its `global`)
+    * if used within a function it tells the compiler that you want to use the _global_ named variable
+    * creates global variables
         * they last for the lifetime of the program
+    * function declarations are implicitly extern
         * functions in C are external by default (available to all source files)
     * there is one box in memory and all source files can use it.
     * `extern int foo; this keyword tells the compiler that "hey this integer called foo already has storage allocated for it by some other file so don't make a new box".
-    * extern variables are compiled without the variable being resolved - it is resolved by the linking process.
     * to make a global
         * just declare the variable as normal in `file1.c` - it needs to be declared outside the scope of any function